kevinomyonga/adaptive_chameleon_theme/README.md

 ## Changing Theme Mode

-You can utilise the **changeTheme** function from anywhere in your app.
+You can utilise the **changeThemeMode** function from anywhere in your app.
 It provides a simple and straight forward way of altering the theme modes: **light to dark, dark to light or to system default**.